zk-phi/phi-kbd-library/Readme.markdown

 - smaller pads than the datasheet spec (to workaround the design rules)
 - not officially supported by KiCAD, but created with a texteditor

+Some untested, WIP footprints are stored in the work branch.

 ## For developers:
 ### How to add 3d previews